Websters Theatre, Glasgow: Closure and conversion

-The church continued to function as a Parish church of the Church of Scotland till 2014, when the parish was united with Kelvin Stevenson parish, forming the Kelvinbridge Parish Church.
+The church continued to function as a Parish church of the Church of Scotland until 2014, when the parish was united with Kelvin Stevenson parish, forming the Kelvinbridge Parish Church.
 The parish decided to use the Kelvin Stevenson Memorial Church as their church building, and the Lansdowne church building was sold.

 Present use

 In 2014, the church was sold and converted into a theatre, which also included a bar and restaurant in the former church halls.
 The building was renamed Websters in honour of Alfred Websters who designed some of the stained glass windows of the church.
 In 2017, the venue was briefly closed after masonry fell from the steeple.
-The current theatre can seat up to a 188 seats and holds numerous concerts and shows throughout the year.
+The current theatre can seat up to a 188 people and holds concerts and shows throughout the year.
 It also contains a Playhouse which seats 55 people.
+As of Summer 2025, the Glasgow Comedy Club, The Stand will move there from Woodlands Road, 100 yards away, they have signed a 25 year lease.